How to identify a hidden defect in a property and who is responsible for it?

-What is a hidden property defect
+What is a latent defect in the property

 Are you solving a similar problem?